wimdenherder/insert-bigger-texts-into-chatGPT/README.md

 let u = `BIG TEXT HERE`
 ```
 - Copy paste this script [queryBigTextsGPT.js](queryBigTextsGPT.js) into the developer console and run main()

+## How the code works

+- The code is a JavaScript program that sends a large text in multiple messages to an input field using the query() function.
+- The insertBigText() function takes a large string, splits it into slices of maxSizePerMessage characters, and sends them one by one using the query() function with a delay of pauseBetweenMessages milliseconds between each message.
+- The main() function prompts the user to enter a large text, calls insertBigText() to send it in multiple messages, and then sends a final message requesting a summary of the text with bullet points.